brunomaga/brunomaga.github.io/faq.md

   - matrix where each diagonal from left to right is constant e.g. $$[ [a, b, c, d], [e, a, b, c], [d, e, a, b], [c, d, e, a] ]$$
   - used to compute linear convolution as a multiplication by the Toeplitz instead of a sliding kernel.
 Useful e.g. on GPUs.
 - What’s a Fourier transform?
+- What are strided convolutions and what are they used for?
+  - Used for a larger receptive field on CNNs without increasing kernel size (and computation and memory).
 - How are neural nets related to Fourier transforms?
 What are Fourier transforms, for that matter?
   - We can consider the discrete Fourier transform (DFT) to be an artificial neural network: it is a single layer network, with no bias, no activation function, and particular values for the weights.
 The number of output nodes is equal to the number of frequencies we evaluate.
 - What is a Lagrange multiplier?
 When to use it?